-In simple terms, the longer your loan term is, the lower your monthly repayments will be.
-The catch is you'll end up paying far more in interest by the end of your loan.
+Put simply, the longer your loan term is, the lower your monthly repayments will be.
+Lower repayments may sound like an attractive option but the catch with longer loan terms is you'll end up paying far more in interest by the end of your loan.

 Loan details